kevinfaveri/oldschool-react/README.md

-# Basic Redux Branch
+# Hooks Branch

-This branch is a react-create-app boilerplate from basic-redux branch + Redux Saga added to control the app side effects.
+This branch is a react-create-app boilerplate from redux-saga branch + connected-router-redux + Hooks added.